SuperJMN/DotnetPackaging/README.md

 # Distribute your aplications!

 Wondering how to distribute your wonderful .NET application to your fellow peeps?
 Bored to pack your stuff in a .zip that you hate as much as your users?
 You are in the correct place!
+With it, you can create your .deb packages for Debian based systems like Ubuntu and Debian itself.
+Woohoo!

-# Mission
+# Overview

-DotnetPackage has been created to give an answer to those that want to distribute their applications in a more convenient way.

 One of the most flagrant annoyances of the .NET world is the absence of standardized ways to distribute "classic" applications, those that are for end users.
-Eg. You have an [Avalonia UI](https://www.avaloniaui.net) application you want to pack for Linux.
-You just need to install a .NET tool.
+Imagine that have a beautiful cross-platform application, like the ones created using [Avalonia UI](https://www.avaloniaui.net).
+Everything is fine until you need to distribute you apps.

+**DotnetPackageing** has been created to give an answer to those that want to distribute their applications in a more convenient way.
+It's about time, uh?

+# How can I use this?

+The application can be used as a library or as a .NET tool.

+# Using it as a .NET Tool

+Easy peasy.
+Install the tool by executing this command:

 ```powershell
 dotnet tool install --global DotnetPackaging.Console
 ```

-After the tool is installed, just invoke it with the appropirate arguments:
+After the tool is installed, just invoke it with the appropriate arguments:

-Create you .deb packages for Debian based systems like Ubuntu and Debian itself.

 ```powershell
 dotnetpackaging --directory c:\repos\myapp\bin\Release\net7.0\publish\linux-x64 --metadata C:\Users\JMN\Desktop\Testing\metadata.deb.json --output c:\users\jmn\desktop\testing\myapp.1.0.0.x64.deb
 ```

-# Metadata.deb.json
+- Wait, wait!
+I understand the --directory and --output options, but what's the json file?

-You need to provide the metadata of your .deb package.
-Example here!
+it's a special file that you need to edit to customize the properties of your package.

+## Metadata.deb.json

+This is a sample file.
+Customize it to your needs.

 ```json
 {